Real-Life Cognitive Enhancers: Could You Become ‘Limitless’?

 Another important question to ask is: Can a nootropic actually make you smarter?
 By taking NZT-48, Eddie was able to unlock some huge potential in his brain and boost his analytical skills through the roof.
 He makes millions on the stock market in weeks.
 The drug takes his brain and almost turns it into something else entirely, making him hypercompetent.
 He’s definitely smarter in some ways, and seems to be able to acquire knowledge at an inhuman rate.

-Any of the drugs or brain nutrients you could consume today will not do this.
+Any products, pharmaceutical or natural, you could consume today will not do this.
 You can’t become a high-flying stock broker overnight, just from swallowing a pill or eating a special food.
 As mentioned earlier, the human mind has its limits; it’s simply not feasible to push them as far as a fictional 'smart drug' does.

 What these brain enhancers can do is make you better at becoming smart.
 ‘Smarter’ is, of course, a subjective word, but a cognitive enhancer can give you the productivity you need to grow more intelligent, more knowledgeable and (potentially) ‘smarter’.
 Smart drugs or natural nootropics, they’re both just supplements to help boost you towards your end goal.